commercetools/ui-kit/.changeset/chilly-buttons-do.md

 '@commercetools-uikit/select-utils': minor
 ---

-Allow adding a medium icon to the left and a small icon to the right of the value of the SelectInput, when an option is selected
+Allow adding a big icon to the left of the placeholder and value of the SelectInput